 How to Pay for Medical School in the Real World

-If you are currently enrolled in, or have been accepted to, a medical school— congratulations!
+So, all of your hard work and medical school prep have paid off.
+Now you are currently enrolled in, or have been accepted to, a medical school— congratulations!
 The path to becoming a physician is an incredible journey.
 However, this path is not without costs (literally!).
 Medical school is unbelievably costly.
-According to the American Association of Medical Colleges, the average student loan debt for those graduating medical school in 2018 was nearly $200,000.
-Below are the top seven tips for minimizing student loan debt!
+According to the Association of American Medical Colleges, the median student loan debt for those graduating medical school in 2019 was $200,000.
+Below are top nine tips from Blueprint Prep for minimizing student loan debt!

-Saving can be very difficult—if not impossible—for most students in medical school.
+Saving can be very difficult—if not impossible—for most medical school students.
 For those who live off loans, there often isn’t much money to spare for savings.
-However, working before or during medical school (for some) or receiving monetary gifts from family/friends are possible sources of cash flow that could be contributed to saving.
+However, working before or during medical school (for some) or receiving monetary gifts from family/friends are possible sources of cash flow that could be contributed toward savings.

 Unfortunately, in medical school, scholarships are few and far between.
 Most people who gain acceptance into medical school are stellar academic candidates, so the limited scholarships available can be competitive.
-However, students with certain backgrounds or interests, such as underserved minorities, first generation college students, students highly involved in volunteering or working with the underserved, or students interested in certain medical specialties may have more opportunities.
-Additionally, students interested in joining the military or the National Health Service Corps could potentially earn free tuition (plus a yearly stipend for living expenses).
-Additionally, for students interested in working for a public institution after medical school, the public service forgiveness program offers qualified individuals the option for student loan debt to be expunged after making 10 years of regular payments.
+However, students with certain backgrounds or interests, such as underserved minorities, first-generation college students, students highly involved in volunteering or working with the underserved, or students interested in certain medical specialties may have more opportunities.

 Some students are fortunate that their families can finance all or part of their medical school tuition and/or help with living expenses.
 For most students whose families cannot provide substantial support, small amounts truly can help.
 For instance, my parents were able to help pay my cell phone bill while I was in medical school.
 Other parents help with car payments, health insurance, internet fees, Uworld subscriptions, USMLE fees, or car insurance.
 If parents or family ask about gifts for holidays or birthdays- these are great suggestions!